 Application is vital for deep learning and understanding of the relevance of knowledge and skills taught.
 The student is learning to read and write words for a purpose (so that he can use his phonic knowledge and skills independently in sentences and in extended text, to gain and share meaning), therefore he must be shown how to apply learning to a decodable text.
 In synthetic phonics instruction, students are asked to independently read ONLY text containing the sounds learned and irregular words they have been explicitly taught.
 The text used should be of increasing length and complexity – caption, sentence, then page of text – and the skills and knowledge learned should be applied in both reading and writing.
 Step 6 of Phonics Hero applies the knowledge and skills learnt throughout steps 1-5 to meaningful reading.

-In Phonics Hero, teachers can use schedules to assign specific tasks to individuals.
+Once the Child Accounts are set up, teachers can use schedules to assign specific tasks to individuals.

 Hattie rates deliberate practice as 0.79.

 Review what has been learned and how that learning can be used.
 This is an opportunity for students to demonstrate their understanding, to share their progress and perhaps set learning goals.
 The teacher should record the names of students having difficulty or needing an extension.
-To meet the individual needs of each student, differentiated home readers and targeted practice on Phonics Hero (for remediation or extension) can be given.
+To meet the individual needs of each student, differentiated home readers and targeted practice on the Child Accounts (for remediation or extension) can be given.
 Teachers can use Phonics Hero’s schedule functionality for this.
 Hattie rates evaluation and reflection as 0.75.
 Response to intervention is rated 1.29 in influence on achievement.

 Collective Teacher Efficacy is the group belief of teachers in their ability to positively affect students.
 With an effect size of 1.57, Collective Teacher Efficacy is strongly correlated with student achievement.
 I hope that the information on phonics lesson structure contained in this blog contributes to your efficacy!